iokinpardo/mem0-BTS-chrome-extension/README.md

 - **One-click sync** with existing ChatGPT memories
 - **Built-in memory dashboard:** Filter, search, and delete memories without leaving the extension
 - **Per-domain capture rules:** Allow or block OpenMemory on specific domains and subdomains directly from the sidebar
+- **Dashboard build integration:** Production builds now bundle the dashboard script so the Memories and Settings tabs load correctly from the `dist/` package after `npm run build`

 ## Installation